 I don’t can my lemon curd to seal it, like a jam and don’t recommend it.
 I usually keep it in fridge, and it usually lasts about 1 to 2 weeks long.

 Is Lemon Curd the same as Lemon Meringue Pie filling?

 It is very similar but made differently.
 Lemon Meringue Pie Filling is thickened by using corn starch, while a Lemon curd recipe is thickened naturally via pectin.
 Lemon Curd as a result is smoother and not so thick and starchy in comparison.
 You wouldn’t put pie filling on your morning toast, the curd tastes much nicer!
 When we go camping, I make Lemon Meringue Pie Irons over the campfire, using Lemon Curd and Marshmallows.

 So during lemon season, don’t despair.
 I’ve never been let down by this Lemon Curd recipe.
 A full cup of lemon juice gives it a really sour lemon kick if you like it more sour.
 Otherwise stick to 2/3 cup of lemon juice for a sweeter taste.
 Bon Appetit! Приятного аппетита!

 Easy Lemon Curd Recipe

 This Lemon Curd or Lemon Butter, is bursting with lemon citrus goodness.
 Easy to make and so tasty!
 Smooth, creamy, tangy, yet sweet.
 Perfect breakfast treat on toast, waffles, scones, pancakes and more.

 - 1 cup sugar

-- 4 unwaxed lemons juiced approx 2/3 to 1 cup of lemon juice
+- 4 unwaxed lemons juiced approx ⅔ cup of lemon juice

 Whisk together the egg yolks and the sugar.
-Put in a heavy bottom saucepan on medium low heat.
+Place in a saucepan on medium-low heat.